Modelur/docs/docs/quickstart.md

 ##### Creating Building based on specific floor plan shape

 More commonly, you will want to create your own floor plan and create Building based on its shape.
-To do this, simply draw (or select) a horizontal face (Modelur will select it automatically if it is being created) using standard SketchUp’s procedure and click on Create Building button (Figure 7).
-This will create a new Modelur Building based on selected Face and default parameters.
+To do this, simply draw a horizontal face (Modelur will select it automatically if it is being created) using standard SketchUp’s procedure, or select existing face, and click on Create Building button (Figure 7).
+This will create a new Modelur Building based on selected face and default parameters.

-Alternatively you can also create Building based on selected closed Edge loop.
-To do so, select one Edge of the loop and click on Create Building button.
+Alternatively you can also create Building based on selected closed edge loop.
+To do so, select at least one edge of the loop and click on Create Building button.

 ![Modelur_options_menu](img/create_building_arbitrary_floor_plan.png)

 <figcaption>Figure 7 - You can create Modelur Building based on any floor plan shape.
-Just make sure Face or Edge is selected and click on Create Building button.</figcaption>
+Just make sure Face or Edge is selected and click on the Create Building button.</figcaption>